 There is almost no end to the number of trails and backcountry treks in this part of the world, and most, if not all of them, are worthy of your attention.

 In the end, I formulated my own list of top hikes in Colorado, which became my bucket list.
 These were the cream of the crop; the ones that I absolutely had to do.
 Through countless hours of research and speaking with other locals, I knew that these were hands-down the best of Colorado.

-It is my pleasure to share this list of Colorado’s best hikes with you!
+It is my pleasure to share this list of Colorado’s best hiking trails with you!
 I love nothing more than inspiring people to visit some of the most beautiful places in the world.

-I am very confident that trekkers will be satisfied, nay astonished, with this list of Colorado’s best hikes.
+I am very confident that trekkers will be satisfied, nay astonished.

 A great hike can quickly go south if your gear is not up to the challenge.
 Rain, thunder, wind, cold, heat; all of these could potentially ruin a great trek and leave you in a dangerous situation.
 It would be such a shame to start one of the best hikes in Colorado and have to turn back because you weren’t prepared for the elements.

 In order to be prepared for adverse situations, you absolutely must have the right equipment.
 I cannot tell you how many times I’ve seen hikers with poor equipment (seriously, some have been barefoot) bail out early because the going was too tough.

 At the Broke Backpacker, we take outdoor supplies very seriously.
 We’ve spent hundreds of hours testing, reviewing, and abusing a lot of gear, and have become pretty good at separating the heroes from the zeroes.

 It is my pleasure to share my experiences with you so that you may become a better adventurer.

 Below are a series of gear reviews that will put you in touch with everything you need to have a successful, enjoyable, and safe hiking adventure.